cog1to/transmission-go/README.md

 I wanted to learn some Go and do something useful in the process.
 Having an affinity for terminal and CLI tools, I figured this would be a nice project that I might be using on a daily basis myself.

+The client currently has a bare minimum of the daemon/remote client features that I use most often myself.
+Feel free to request/add more.

 ## Features/screens

 (For obvious reasons all torrent/filenames are obfuscated)